Leighton Noble

 Early in 1937, Noble assembled his own band, which included several former members of Knapp's band (such as vocalist Edith Caldwell and pianist Charles Floyd).
 Noble sang lead male vocals, though Johnny McAfee occasionally joined him.
 His first engagement was at Frank Dailey's Meadowbrook in New Jersey and was an immediate success; he later played the Arcadia Ballroom in Philadelphia and other venues in the eastern United States.
 He recorded for Vocalion, Coral, and Bluebird as a leader.
 In 1940 Noble and Floyd parted ways, and Noble moved the band to California, where he continued playing Los Angeles-area venues (such as Hollywood's Stage Door canteen), in addition to pursuing film roles.
 Noble worked with the USO during World War II and played the Trianon Ballroom in Chicago in 1947.
 Later that year, he was offered the position of host on a television show broadcast by Los Angeles station KTLA.
 The program was broadcast for six years and included early appearances from Rowan & Martin and Liberace.
 Soon after the run of this show he made several uncredited appearances in Hollywood films, including as a bandleader in White Christmas.

+In May of 1950, Noble and his band opened the summer season at the legendary Elitch Gardens Trocadero Ballroom.

 Starting in the mid-1950s, Noble began working in Nevada, at Lake Tahoe and in Las Vegas; he led the house band at Harrah's South Shore Room with Vocalist Ray Vasquez and Sammy Davis Jr in Lake Tahoe for much of the 1960s.
 He moved to Vancouver, British Columbia at the end of the decade, making a few appearances as a band leader in the 1970s.
-He returned in 1982 with a new band; he suffered a stroke in 1990, but continued performing until 1993, the year before his death.
+He returned in 1982 with a new band; he suffered a stroke in 1990, but continued performing until 1993, the year before his death, at age 81.